plone/ploneorg.admin/new.plone.org/README.txt

   You need to export LD_LIBRARY_PATH=${buildout:directory}/parts/libxml2/lib:${buildout:directory}/parts/libxslt/lib

+  To install the production version: cd new.plone.org python bootstrap.py bin/buildout

+  Then, to start nginx:
-  bin/main start  - starts nginx
+  bin/main start

   It is currently set up for proxying plone.org